 - Understanding of the legal procedures

-- Attitude on specific issues in the case
+- The attitude on specific issues in the case

 - Willingness to apply the law involved in the case

 Observation in jury selection is a learned skill.
-I hope these these tips assist you.
+I hope these tips assist you.